Proverbs 5 – Warning Against Adultery

 i.
 “Here, as everywhere, wisdom consists in recognizing that human life is ever under the observation, and within the government, of Jehovah.”
 (Morgan)

 ii.
-The ways of man: “Goings (AV), or paths (RV, RSV) (21b), are lit. the (wagon) tracks made by constant use; a better everyday term would be ‘habits’.”
+The ways of man: “Goings (King James Version), or paths (Revised Standard, Revised Standard Version) (Proverbs 5:21b), are literally the (waggon-) tracks made by constant use; a better everyday term would be ‘habits’.”
 (Kidner)

 c.
 He is caught in the cords of his sin: Sexual sin – especially the violation of the marriage covenant – is a sin that entraps and destroys.
 It brings death, not life (he shall die for lack of instruction).
 It is God’s care and compassion that gives us His instruction for our sexual conduct and expression.